testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/mailboxaliasfunctions-function-type.md

 ## **URL Matching Regex**

-- Allows you to retrieve a URL from an email message that matches a specified regex pattern.
+- Allows you to extract a URL from the email that matches a specific regex pattern.
-- It enables flexible URL extraction based on custom regex patterns defined by the user.

 <style>
   .example-container {